kedmahamelberg-ai/kedmahamelberg/_pages/research.md

 Applies **machine learning-based emotion classification** and **framing analysis** to show that CEO messages during the Russia–Ukraine war outperform brand messages in driving public engagement—especially when emotionally expressive (Executive Symbolism Theory).
   → Published in *Journal of Public Policy & Marketing*

-### Article 3 – DEI Reversal & Political Polarization
+### Article 3 – Corporate Stances in Divided Times
-Uses **Difference-in-Differences models**, **moral and emotional language classification**, and **AI agent-based labeling pipelines** to study how partisan audiences react to corporate reversals on Diversity, Equity, and Inclusion (DEI), guided by Political Sectarianism Theory.
+Examines how shifts in corporate positioning on sensitive societal topics influence public reactions across ideological lines.
+Using advanced AI text analytics and causal inference techniques, this study uncovers how audiences interpret and emotionally respond to perceived inconsistencies in brand commitments during moments of societal tension.
-  → Targeting *Journal of Marketing*
+  → Targeting *Journal of Retailing*

 ---